garv-shah/pascal/README.md

 # pascal
-a simple simulation of pascal's triangle \n
+a simple simulation of pascal's triangle
 By Garv, 2019